 Medicines are not normally given to stop diarrhoea to children under 12 years old.
 They sound attractive remedies but are unsafe to give to children, due to possible serious complications.
 However, you can give paracetamol or ibuprofen to ease a high temperature (fever) or headache.
 There is also a medicine called racecadotril available on prescription, which can be given to reduce the amount of fluid that is secreted into the gut.
-This will make the stool more solid.
+This will make the stool (faeces) more solid.
 It is used along with rehydration medicines.
 It can be used in babies and children from 3 months of age.

-If symptoms are severe, or persist for several days or more, a doctor may ask for a sample of the diarrhoea.
+If symptoms are severe, or continue (persist) for several days or more, a doctor may ask for a sample of the diarrhoea.
 This is sent to the laboratory to look for infecting germs (bacteria, parasites, etc).
 Sometimes an antibiotic or other treatments are needed, depending on the cause of the infection.

 Are there any complications that may occur?

 Complications from infective diarrhoea in children are uncommon in the UK.
 They are more likely in very young children.
 They are also more likely if your child has an ongoing (chronic) disease such as diabetes, or if their immune system is weakened in some way.
 For example, if they are taking long-term steroid medication or they are having chemotherapy treatment for cancer.
 Possible complications include the following:

-- Dehydration and salt (electrolyte) imbalance in the body.
+- Lack of fluid (dehydration) and salt (electrolyte) imbalance in the body.
 This is the most common complication.
 It occurs if the water and salts that are lost in your child's stools (faeces), or when they have been sick (vomited), are not replaced by their drinking enough fluids.
 If your child drinks well, then it is unlikely to occur, or is only likely to be mild and will soon recover as your child drinks.